PierrickCh/TextureAutoEncoder/README.md

 ### Acknowledgments
-This work was co-financed by ONERA and Agence Innovation Défense (AID).

-Although recoded the architecture of our generator comes from [StyleGAN](https://arxiv.org/abs/1812.04948), the AdaIN code was derived from (https://github.com/CellEight/Pytorch-Adaptive-Instance-Normalization), and the code for the implementation of Gatys et. al. 's texture loss was adapted from (https://storimaging.github.io/notebooksImageGeneration/).
+This work was co-financed by ONERA and the [Defence Innovation Agency](https://www.defense.gouv.fr/aid) Although recoded the architecture of our generator comes from [StyleGAN](https://arxiv.org/abs/1812.04948), the AdaIN code was derived from (https://github.com/CellEight/Pytorch-Adaptive-Instance-Normalization), and the code for the implementation of Gatys et. al. 's texture loss was adapted from (https://storimaging.github.io/notebooksImageGeneration/).

 ### License